howl-editor/howl/site/source/doc/api/io/process.md

 The argument list that was used to launch the process.

+### command_line

+A string representation of the command run.
+If the process was created using a string command (`cmd` was specified as a string), this will be equal to the passed in command.
+If the process was created using a argument table, this will be a space separated string with any arguments containing blanks being quoted using single quotes.

 ### exited

 True if the process has terminated, normally or not, and false otherwise.